-Drylandcarbon One Limited Partnership and Forest Partners Limited Partnership
+Drylandcarbon One Limited Partnership and Forest Partners Limited Partnership in financial and operating policy decisions being equivalent to the other investors.

 Drylandcarbon and Forest Partners invest in afforestation projects on economically marginal land in New Zealand to produce a stable supply of carbon units which will offset Contact's carbon obligations.